masasakano/range_extd/.github/README.md

 ## Description

-Once the file `range_extd/range_extd.rb` is required, the two classes are
+Once the file `range_extd/range_extd.rb` is required, the three classes are
 defined:

 *   RangeExtd
 *   RangeExtd::Infinity
+*   RangeExtd::Nowhere

 Also, several methods are added or altered in Range class.
 All the changes